SpringBootSocialMediaApp/social-media-app/README.md

 - **Feature Branches:** Named like `feature/user-auth`, `feature/posts`
 - **Pull Requests:**
   - Every feature or bugfix is submitted as a PR
-  - PRs must contain clear descriptions of changes
+  - PRs contain clear descriptions of changes
   - Peer review before merging is encouraged
 - **Commits:**
   - Use clear and meaningful commit messages